Fudgy Vegan Brownies

 The chocolate chips are really optional in these vegan brownies, but I will say that the crust does get quite a bit shinier when you include them!
 Even just a few sprinkled on top makes a difference.

-What’s the best way to keep brownies moist?
 Honestly, you don’t need to worry with these ones!
 The method of dissolving the sugar into the water adds a lot of moisture to the brownies and they really should stay moist for several days.

-How long do they keep?
 These vegan brownies will keep for 3-5 days in a container at room temperature.
 I like to warm them up in the microwave for a few seconds so they get gooey and fudgy, then serve with vanilla ice cream!

-Can I use a different sugar?
+SUGAR.
 You can use another sugar like coconut sugar to make these refined sugar free, but the crust will not get as shiny as what is pictured.
-A liquid sweetener like maple syrup will not work here.

 You may also like…

 Leave a comment and rating below if you try this recipe and let us know how it turns out!
+Be sure to follow on instagram for more recipes.

 Best Fudgy Vegan Brownies